Yue-Chen-YC/Yue-Chen-YC.github.io/ReadingList.md

     { text: "We are most artistically caged."},
     { text: "The sun is a thief: she lures the sea and robs it.
 The moon is a thief: he steals his silvery light from the sun.
 The sea is a thief: it dissolves the moon."}, { text: "It might be possible that the world itself is without meaning."}, { text: "Moments like this are buds on the tree of life.
-Flowers of darkness they are."}, { text: "Fear no more, says the heart, committing its burden to some sea, which sighs collectively for all sorrows, and renews, begins, collects, lets fall."}, { text: "Still, life had a way of adding day to day."}, { text: "Nothing exists outside of us except a state of mind..."}, ];
+Flowers of darkness they are."}, { text: "Fear no more, says the heart, committing its burden to some sea, which sighs collectively for all sorrows, and renews, begins, collects, lets fall."}, { text: "Still, life had a way of adding day to day."}, { text: "Nothing exists outside of us except a state of mind..."}, { text: "高雄，台北是峰，台中是谷，而思琪坠落下去了。她灵魂的双胞胎。"},
+    { text: "So many books, so little time."},
+    { text: "All you need is love.
+But a little chocolate now and then doesn't hurt."}, ];

   // Select a random line